-Our Mission: To Prevent Unwanted Dogs at Source
+Our Dog Breeding Mission: To Prevent Unwanted Dogs at Source!

-To do all we can as dog breeders to give puppies the best start in life, so they can become valued and successful pets, and there is more joy and fewer abandoned dogs in the world.
+The ultimate aim of Dog Breeding Information is to empower dog breeders to give puppies the best start in life, so they can become valued and successful pets and there is more joy and fewer abandoned dogs in the world.

 What is an ethical dog breeder?

 An ethical dog breeder is one whose main concern is the welfare of her dogs and their humans.
 So she does everything within her power to produce healthy, long-lived dogs with the behaviour and temperament that adds joy to the homes that adopt them.